-To start, you’ll define the business problem you need the research to solve, and complete a segmentation research brief.
+To start, you define the business problem you need the research to solve.
+You then write a research brief.

 This brief outlines key steps like the background and research purpose, the objectives and the deliverables.

-Your market research company then runs the research and good ones will work with you to make sure the results and clear and actionable.
-Use these results to shape your marketing plan and brand activation.
+Your market research company then runs the research.
+Good ones make sure the results and clear and actionable.
+You se these results to focus your marketing plan and brand activation.

 Handshake : Photo by Cytonn Photography on Pexels